Sly Cooper and the Thievius Raccoonus

 Sly Cooper and the Thievius Raccoonus (known as Sly Raccoon in PAL regions) is a 2002 stealth platform video game developed by Sucker Punch Productions and published by Sony Computer Entertainment for the PlayStation 2.
 It is the first installment in the Sly Cooper series.
 The game follows the titular Sly Cooper and his gang, Bentley the Turtle and Murray the Hippo, on their mission to recover the lost pages of the "Thievius Raccoonus" (a book listing every thieving technique created by Sly's ancestors) from a rival gang known as the Fiendish Five.

-Sly Cooper was praised for its technical achievements—particularly its use of a variation on cel-shading to create a film noir feel while still rendering as a hand-drawn animated film—and criticized for being too short.
+Sly Cooper was praised for its technical achievements—particularly its use of a variation on cel shading to create a film noir feel while still rendering as a hand-drawn animated film—and criticized for being too short.
 The game was followed by three sequels: Sly 2: Band of Thieves (2004), Sly 3: Honor Among Thieves (2005), and Sly Cooper: Thieves in Time (2013).
 The first three games were remastered and released as The Sly Collection for the PlayStation 3 and PlayStation Vita on April 16, 2014.
 Sly Cooper was digitally re-released on PlayStation 4 and PlayStation 5 on June 11, 2024.

 Gameplay

 Highlighted by the blue "thief sense" auras, Sly Cooper sneaks along a wall to avoid detection.

-Sly Cooper is a third person platformer with stealth elements.
+Sly Cooper is a third-person platformer with stealth elements.
 An Official U.S. PlayStation Magazine retrospective describes the gameplay as "mix[ing] one-hit-kill arcade action with Splinter Cell sneaking".
 The player controls Sly Cooper as he moves between each uniquely themed lair of the Fiendish Five and the sub-sections of those lairs, avoiding security systems and patrolling guards.
 Sly uses his cane, a family heirloom, to attack enemies, and he can be defeated with a single hit.
 The player is encouraged to perform stealth maneuvers and use the environment to evade or silently neutralize threats.

 To assist in these stealth moves, the environment contains special areas colored with blue sparkles of light, identified in the game as Sly's thief senses.
-The player can trigger context-sensitive actions in these areas, such as shimmying along a narrow ledge or wall, landing on a pointed object such as an antenna or streetlight, climbing along the length of a narrow pole or pipe, or using the cane to grapple onto something.
-The player must avoid detection by security systems and enemies, otherwise, an alarm will sound and the player will either have to destroy the alarm, avoid or defeat foes alerted by the alarm or hide for several seconds until the alarm resets.
-The game uses a dynamic music system that changes depending on the state of alarm in the area: the music will increase in volume and pacing when Sly attacks or is detected, and then will quiet down as the disturbance goes away.
+The player can trigger context-sensitive actions in these areas, such as shimmying along a narrow ledge or wall, landing on a pointed object such as an antenna or street light, climbing along the length of a narrow pole or pipe, or using the cane to grapple onto something.
+The player must avoid detection by security systems and enemies, otherwise, an alarm will sound and the player will either have to destroy the alarm quickly, avoid or defeat foes alerted by the alarm or hide for several seconds until the alarm resets.
+The game uses an adaptive music system that changes depending on the state of alarm in the area: the music will increase in volume and pacing when Sly attacks or is detected, and then will quiet down as the disturbance goes away.